RHabereder/twitch-countdown-timer/README.md

 #### CountdownTimer

 This Action is the one that will start the timer. **It should only be started once!**
+It is a recursive action that will call itself after every second, until the counter reaches 0.
+So if you start it twice, it will count down twice as fast.

-Either you start it via the Test-Trigger that I put in, or you add a different trigger like `Twitch -> Channel -> Stream Online` if you want the timer to automatically start on going live.
+Either you start it via the Test-Trigger that I put in, or you add a different trigger.
+I would recommend something like like `Twitch -> Channel -> Stream Online` if you want the timer to automatically start on going live.

 #### Pause Timer